IngoScholtes/TemporalNetworks/README.md

 TempNet
 ---

-A set of command line tools that can be used to analyze betweenness preference in temporal networks
+A set of command line tools that can be used to analyze, visualize and process temporal networks

 TemporalNetworks
 ---